 As they entered, Bigsby2 broke the ice and said, "Good morning Butch and Tom, welcome to the Matrix."
 All three laughed as they recognized that Bigsby2, way more than most other Companion Robots, used movies to bring humor.
-Bigsby continued, "Have you solved how to reveal these violations without reductions in robot's and WhyRobot's image?"
+Bigsby continued, "Have you solved how to resolve these violations without reductions in Companion Robot's and WhyRobot's image?"